hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter.html.markdown

   buckets inside the perimeter must meet the perimeter's access restrictions.

+* `vpc_accessible_services` -
+  (Optional)
+  Specifies how APIs are allowed to communicate within the Service Perimeter.
+Structure is documented below.

+The `vpc_accessible_services` block supports:

+* `enable_restriction` -
+  (Optional)
+  Whether to restrict API calls within the Service Perimeter to the list of APIs specified in 'allowedServices'.

+* `allowed_services` -
+  (Optional)
+  The list of APIs usable within the Service Perimeter.
+  Must be empty unless `enableRestriction` is True.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: